COACHING

 Yes, yes you can.
 High doses of both curcumin and turmeric can cause gastrointestinal distress, headaches, and rashes.
 As a supplement, curcumin is generally recognized as safe (GRAS) when taken in doses ranging from 500-2,000 mg/day.

-In my practice as The PKD Dietitian, I use a much tighter protocol for curcumin supplementation ensuring therapeutic levels.
-Not everyone starts on curcumin, supplements are targeted based on specific goals and tailored to each individual.
+In my practice as The PKD Dietitian, I use a much tighter protocol for curcumin supplementation ensuring therapeutic levels are achieved.
+Not everyone I work with starts on curcumin, supplements are targeted based on specific goals and tailored to each individual.

 Should You Take Curcumin With PKD?